plumatic/eng-practices/swe/Migrations_and_future_proofing.md

 As with APIs, overcoming breaking data format changes typically require **versioning** (or downtime).
 There are at least two ways to version data:

-1. **In-place:** store a version number inside each datum (or otherwise infer the version from the data), and as you upgrade overwrite the old datum (backing it up if desired)
+1. **In-place:** store a version number inside each datum (or otherwise infer the version from the data), and as you upgrade overwrite the old datum (backing it up if desired).
+Adapting the above example to data-at-rest, we might have a single storage location `interests` that stores a mapping from `user-id` to **either** `{:version "1" :data ["cats" "dogs"]}` or `{:version "2" :data [{:name "cats" ...} {:name "dogs" ...}]}`.
-2. **Multi-place:** store data in a versioned location, so that new versions can live alongside old versions
+2. **Multi-place:** store data in a versioned location, so that new versions can live alongside old versions.
+Using the same example, we might have one location `interests_1` that maps `user-id` to `["cats" "dogs"]` and a new location `interests_2` that maps `user-id` to `[{:name "cats" ...} {:name "dogs" ...}]`.

 The advantage of in-place versioning is that there's a single location to find the latest version of a datum.
 This can make it much easier to ensure data consistency between processes (as we'll see in a second), especially when there are multiple concurrent writers that need transactional semantics.
 However, the disadvantage is that during deployment you must ensure that all running code can read all data versions currently in play.

-Multi-place versioning can be simpler because each process can read data in a single format.
+Multi-place versioning can be simpler because each process can read data in a single format, by just choosing the appropriate location to read from.
 However, now the onus is on the programmer to ensure consistency requirements are met across all versions of a datum in play.
 When consistency requirements are lax (e.g., write-once data), this approach can be much simpler, and also has a much easier story for supporting old code and rolling back as needed.

 As we will see, zero-downtime approaches to data migration typically involve either **pausing writes**, or deploying code that can **simultaneously read *or* write both versions** of data for the duration of the migration.